 Where the design community meets.

-Co-founder at AppSignal Joined about 8 years ago via an invitation from Max S.
+Co-founder at AppSignal Joined over 8 years ago via an invitation from Max S.

 I've been the designer of a monitoring tool for developers for many years.
 Reach out if you have specific questions: email@example.com